Shaykh-ul-Islam’s Interview on QTV

 He ends the programme with these lyrics presenting in the court of the holy Prophet (SAW)

-Your existence is the cause of every light
+Your existence is the cause

 Your name is the light of Dawn